flancia-coop/doc.anagora.org/synthesis-infrastructures-group.md

       - [[braid]] (!)
       - Michael ~ https://github.com/toomim -> https://braid.org, very cool, I was tracking it
   - [[jonny saunders]]
-      - what is some way of accessing and providing
+      - what is some way of accessing and providing linked data directly in [[mastodon]]?
+      - [[amy]] some external link resolving
+      - https://masto.synthesis-infrastructures.wiki is an experimental [[mastodon]] instance for the wiki